nanderson/notion_teams/README.md

   * AWS Lambda and/or DO Dropplet, something simple
 * look into newer Notion.so REST API and/or newer SDKs & clients
   * coookie thing is ugly, need something better
+* don't really need anything from the parent page, could get rid of that extra details
+* describe other ways to use & format the collection within Notion.so
+* JSON sucks for config files (lack of comments), move to YAML?